JamesManningR/DeparturesBoardVue2/README.md

 - A timer on the reset button to prevent excessive calls to the api.
 - Using the destinations to show the flag of the country to make information much easier to parse.
-- Status to flash when it changes to make it easier to see when it changes. (this didn't get done due to the fact that the update method wasn't working)
+- Status to flash when it changes to make it easier to see when it changes.
+- Handle the demounting of the form more eligantly (I think it's a bit janky at the moment, it'd be nice to scroll to the updated row when it has been updated)
 - Diverted status change would render the new destination bellow the original destination - I chose this as a solution to the problem as people use the city names as an identifier for the flight (rather than the number).
 I would have done this if I got the update method working.
 - Use a more consistent method for scrolling to the form when the user clicks on a row, I have a method now but it doesn't actually work in build.
 I think this is because the element isn't rendered yet when the method is called.
 I'll look into this more if I get the chance.
 - Pretty up the page layout a bit more, I think at the moment it puts too much emphasis on the table and not enough on the form.
 I'd like to make it a little more balanced especially on desktop.
 Maybe on mobile I could use a card flip style to make it a but more frictionless, but again I think this is a bit of a nice to have.